OXID-eSales/oxideshop-user-documentation/releases/releases-2019/oxid-eshop-615.rst

 All changes to the compilation can be viewed in the following metapackage: `<https://github.com/OXID-eSales/oxideshop_metapackage_ce/compare/v6.1.4...v6.1.5>`_.

-With OXID eShop 6.1.5, we have resolved a security issue.
-Details will be published on 05/11/2019 in "Security Bulletin 2019-002" on `OXIDforge <https://oxidforge.org>`_.
+With OXID eShop 6.1.5, we have resolved a security issue: with a specially crafted URL, users with administrative rights could unintentionally grant unauthorized users access to the admin panel.
+Details on the security issue can be found on the following page of OXIDforge: `Security Bulletin 2019-002 <https://oxidforge.org/en/security-bulletin-2019-002.html>`_.
 We recommend a quick update to this shop version.
 For instructions on updating the shop, see `Installing updates <https://docs.oxid-esales.com/eshop/en/6.1/installation/installing-updates/installing-updates.html>`_.

 System requirements
 ^^^^^^^^^^^^^^^^^^^